ganeshgowtham/GlobalHackathon-AzureML-2024/docs/github-actions/readme.md

+1. CICD yaml in this page will page will helpful to configure `auto-deploy` based on commit hook
 ![Alt text](1.jpg "a title")
+2. Overall Workflow
 ![Alt text](2.jpg "a title")
+3. Build Workflow
 ![Alt text](3.jpg "a title")
+4. Deploy Workflow
 ![Alt text](4.jpg "a title")

+# Sample CICD with Github actions
 ```yaml

 # Docs for the Azure Web Apps Deploy action: https://github.com/Azure/webapps-deploy